scala-steward-org/scala-steward/docs/scalafix-migrations.md

 version.
 This allows to automatically rewrite deprecated code or code that would not compile with the new version of the dependency.

-Here are two pull request that demonstrate this feature:
+Here are two pull requests that demonstrate this feature:
  * https://github.com/barambani/http4s-extend/pull/67/files
  * https://github.com/fthomas/scalafix-test/pull/6/files